Gurobi/gurobi-optimods/docs/source/mods/workforce.rst

 This Mod implements several basic variants of workforce scheduling.
 The initial example is deliberately simple, while later sections progressively add more complexity and enforce additional requirements on the generated schedule.
-If the initial example appears too simple for your use-case, please, read on!
+If the initial example appears too simple for your use case, please, read on!

 Problem Specification
 ---------------------